till2/till2.github.io/why-rl.md

 As hinted above, the potential of RL extends to creative solutions that can emerge for example through a combined approach of self-play with reinforcement learning.
 When an agent is given the freedom to explore and experiment with different actions and strategies in order to achieve a goal, typically in a competetive setting where it is playing against itself, the learning can lead to innovative, original and clever solutions, that even the builders of the system didn't anticipate.

+Last but not least, i also believe that we understand a great deal of stuff about our brains in the process of building AI systems.
+I'll leave you with this quote from Richard Feynman, which sums it up nicely.

+<center><q>What I cannot create, I do not understand.</q></center>

 <p class="vspace"></p>

 ### __A few examples of creative solutions <br> that emerged through RL:__